 During this process, the screw device works to continuously stir the sand, this both helps to remove unwanted materials and separate grains.
 Different machine configurations are available, including single or twin screws, to achieve required grain size specifications.

 Both classifying tanks and screw washers have their limitations in sizing sand.
 Tanks require large amounts of water and power consumption.
 In sand washers with submerged parts, the equipment requires frequent maintenance.
 Meanwhile, many fine material screw washers have a large footprint and their own share of wear and maintenance issues.

 In response, AEI offers a revolutionary machine for classifying and washing sand: The Ortner®.

 The Ortner® is designed to dewater and remove fines, classify, and rinse sand and other fine materials.
 Its unique design eliminates excess water usage, uses little power, requires minimal maintenance, and produces a very low moisture product.
-Contact us for an Ortner® quote.
+If you’re looking for a sand classifier for sale, contact us for an Ortner® quote.